KjetilIN/OS_Kernel/README.md

 Volatile refers to a value that can be changed over time.
 It is simply out of control of the source code.
 The crate `volatile` allows for wrapping a type with read and write method.
 These methods are not optimized and not volatile.

+The next implementation is for adding macro support for rust macros.
+By simply implementing `fmt::Write` trait we can support the write macro.
+With this macro, the implemented the `new_line` and `clear_line` functions.

 ### Unit and Integration testing in no_std executables

 Rust has a built-in test framework.
 This framework does not need to be setup.
 It is simply as easy as adding the macro for testing and then run `cargo test`.
 However this is standard library.
 Testing with `no_std` is more difficult, but this project has some test.
 This is implemented with the `custom_test_frameworks` feature.